LiuJi0Fen04/zk-book-prod/content/cp6 group-theory/en/group-theory.md

 - The inverse is the coefficients multiplied by $-1$
 - We cannot say degree "exactly $7$" because the identity element has degree 0, and wouldn’t be part of the group.

-Polynomials of a fixed upper-bounded degree under multiplication are not a group, because generally the degree gets larger when you multiply polynomials, hence the operator would not be closed.
+<u>Polynomials of a fixed upper-bounded degree under multiplication are not a group, because generally the degree gets larger when you multiply polynomials, hence the operator would not be closed.</u>

 ### 8. Addition modulo a prime number is a group
 Let’s take a prime number $7$.